1961 United States Senate special election in Texas

 The 1961 United States Senate special election in Texas was held on May 27, 1961.
 The election was held to replace outgoing Senator Lyndon B. Johnson, who had been elected Vice President of the United States.

-Republican John Tower, who had been the nominee for the regularly scheduled election in 1960, defeated seventy other candidates to become the first Republican to represent Texas in the Senate since Reconstruction.
-Tower was also the first post-Reconstruction Republican to win a statewide election in Texas, the first to win a Senate popular election in a former Confederate state, and the third to win any election to the Senate from the former Confederacy.
+Republican John Tower, who had been the nominee for the regularly scheduled election in 1960, defeated 70 other candidates to become the first Republican to represent Texas in the Senate since Reconstruction in 1877.
+Tower was also the first Republican to be popularly elected to the Senate in any former Confederate state.

+Because Texas had been a Solid South state, the loss of Johnson's Senate seat would be seen as a stinging defeat for the Kennedy administration and the Democratic Party, given that the Civil Rights Movement was getting off the ground and the increasing sympathy for it amongst increasingly influential liberal Democrats.

+One of the Democrats who were defeated in the first round was congressman Jim Wright, who went on to briefly serve as Speaker of the United States House of Representatives in the late 1980s.

 Primary election

 Candidates

 Seventy-one candidates were on the ballot for the primary election.
-At the time, the filing fee for ballot access was only $50.
+At the time, the filing fee for ballot access was only $50 ($528 in 2024 when adjusted for inflation).

 The primary was held on April 4.